mcwiga/mcwiga/README.md

 # About Me

 - 👋 Hi, I’m Michael!
-- 👀 I’m interested in ... analysing data
+- 👀 I’m interested in ... analysing data using mathematics
 - 🌱 I’m currently learning ... topological data analysis
 - 📫 How to reach me ...